liamwhite/tiny-linux-bootloader/README.md

     qemu-system-x86 disk

 and you can also connect the VM to gdb for actual debugging.
-There's an included gdb script to get you started.
+There is an included gdb script to get you started.